 Geographic sourcing is shifting: Qatar already 32% is soon to be joined by Russia who have the potential to grow their new helium supply to 40%.
 These two jurisdictions would dominate global helium supply with a combined 72% of helium demand.
 There are now up to 20 new helium explorations, the great majority are in North America and they’re unlikely to find any significant volumes.
 Our independent certification of a mid-case 101Bcf Prospective Resource in the first 4 of our licenced basins, gives us the potential to become a Tier One project at proof in 2022 and one of the largest helium resources in the world.

-Helium is a global, US$4 billion industry and one of the world’s rarest gases, essential to almost all modern and future technologies that simply cannot run or be produced without helium.
-Semiconductor chip manufacturing is exploding already consuming 14% of all helium production and forecast to grow to 30% in the next 5 years.
+Helium is a global, US$6 billion industry and one of the world’s rarest gases, essential to almost all modern and future technologies that simply cannot run or be produced without helium.
+Semiconductor chip manufacturing is exploding already consuming 14% of all helium production and forecast to grow to 30%.

 Our smart phones, smart TVs, computers and the coming automated vehicle revolution are a few examples of why helium is so critical to us all.
 None of the above would be possible without this amazing rare gas.

 Demand continues to grow as new 21st Century technologies drive helium use.